I-1-2-56. Fee Petition — Initial Processing Procedures

 Last Update: 2/25/05 (Transmittal I-1-48)

-Representatives should file Form SSA-1560-U4 (Petition to Obtain Approval of a Fee for Representing a Claimant before the Social Security Administration), or a written statement providing the same information only after he/she has completed all services.
+Representatives should file Form SSA-1560-U4 (Petition to Obtain Approval of a Fee for Representing a Claimant before the Social Security Administration), or a written statement providing the same information only after the representative has completed all services.

 A. Office Receives the Petition